Seafari Joins Ocean Quest

 Recently Neil from Seafari along with other Pattaya Divers joined Todd and Anuar from Ocean Quest

 on their assessment and review of the feasibility of coral reef rehabilitation around islands in the Gulf of Thailand near Pattaya.
-The places reviewed included the Pattaya far islands of Koh Rin and Hua Chang (Elephant Ear) along with Pattaya Near islands, Koh Larn (South Point) and Koh Khrok.
+The places reviewed included the Pattaya far islands of Koh Rin and Hua Chang (Elephant Ear) along with Pattaya Near islands, Koh Larn (South Point) and Koh Krok.

 Corals, The Trees of the Ocean

 Coral Reefs are comprised of many complex organisms.
-In order to be able to breed coral correctly for purpose of coral reef restoration requires a certain level of understanding which is only achieved through scientific experimentation.
+In order to be able to breed coral correctly for the purpose of coral reef restoration requires a certain level of understanding which is only achieved through scientific experimentation.
 Corals are complex ‘Plants’.
 The world has already well documented over thousands of years how to plant trees however so far the knowledge of how to successfully plant coral reefs escapes most of us.

 Knowledge of generations

 Safari’s aim is to help and work with Oceans Quest in bringing accurate knowledge of how to correctly go about growing corals back into their natural surroundings.
-Over the generations to come this information results in restored healthy coral reefs repopulating areas of the Pattaya islands which otherwise would be laid to waste, sooner than you realise.
+Over the generations to come to this information results in restored healthy coral reefs repopulating areas of the Pattaya islands which otherwise would be laid to waste, sooner than you realize.

 In reality, there should be a whole lot more people involved in growing coral reefs.
 Divers and none scuba divers alike have access to millions of online videos showing both the beauty and unfortunately destruction of coral reefs every day.
 Never in history before has there been this large of a dive community and as many mainstream scuba divers posed in the perfect position to really absorb the importance that coral reefs play in the ocean habitats and do something about their destruction.